microbiomedata/nmdc-edge/README.md

 ### System Configuration

 Site Config
-: Site-specific configuration if provided by a .toml file and defines some parameters that are used across the workflow process including
+: Site-specific configuration is provided by a .toml file and defines some parameters that are used across the workflow process including

 1. URL and credentials for NMDC API